stevenkfirth/csvw_functions/README.md

 "bg","eu","Bulgaria","Bulgarie","Bulgarien","42.72567375","25.4823218"
 ```

-...and we'd like to extract information from the column headers as a Python dictionary in the form of a CSVW metadata JSON file:
+...and we'd like to extract information from the column headers in the form of a CSVW metadata JSON object.
+We would use the [get_embedded_metadata](#get_embedded_metadata) function:

 ```python
 >>> import csvw_functions